Not health advice. Contact your local water utility for concerns.

 Based on EPA contaminant data and compliance records

 Irving's water contains Arsenic at 110% of the EPA limit.
-A quality water filter can reduce this contaminant.
+1 contaminant exceeds EPA limits.

 Based on contaminants detected in your water, these resources may be helpful: